• Skip to primary navigation

 Identifying Mold

-As mentioned above, mold has a few general characteristics which can help you identify it.
-To start, think of the mold you have seen throughout your life, the little fuzzy circles you’ve seen when bread is left out too long or you’ve forgotten about the cheese in the bottom of the refrigerator.
 Mold on your kombucha will look just like that!
-It is a little bit different though because most foods are kept in sealed containers.
-Mold needs air to live, and there is not any air under the liquid line of your kombucha, and so any mold that does appear will be right there on the top surface, so you should notice it quickly!
+It is slightly different because most foods are kept in sealed containers.
+Mold needs air to live, and there is not any air under the liquid line of your kombucha, so any mold that does appear will be right there on the top surface, so you should notice it quickly!

-Kahm yeast looks very similar to mold and has caused a lot of people to throw out a good batch of kombucha.
-Since this is a common problem, let’s look at the differences between Kahm Yeast and mold.
+Since this is a common problem, let's look at the differences between Kahm Yeast and mold.
 Each has similar attributes, but they still have differences that can be identified if you know what to look for.

 Characteristics of Mold Characteristics of Kahm Yeast